dhatanian/david-codes/about.md

 I am a software engineer, working mainly on Java / AngularJS applications at the moment.
 I also have a strong interest for Scala development.

 I am French but work remotely from various places.
-So far it included India, Vietnam, Morocco, Malaysia, Switzerland and Senegal.
-Remote does work and I'll be happy to share my experience and tips on remote work.
+So far it included Spain, India, Vietnam, Morocco, Malaysia, Switzerland, Senegal and United Kingdom.
+I find remote work to be a great experience when organized well and I'll be happy to share my experience about it.

 </div>